software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 16
 >
-> Create issues for the the remaining tasks of the _fifth user story_ and add them to the Sprint 2 Backlog project.
+> Create issues for the the remaining tasks of the _sixth user story_ and add them to the Sprint 2 Backlog project.

 {: .important-title }